HyperVerseSystems/cryptolib/README.md

 #DASM Cryptography library

 An attempt to create a crypto library optimized for DCPU
-Currently, Hummingbird2.dasm is the only file being worked on.
-AES and SALSA will come up next for those that want more security.
-Finally, I will work on a block cipher optimized for the DCPU.
+Currently, Hummingbird2.dasm is working, and can be used, and more functions are forthcoming.
+I am still actively working on all of this.

+##Todo List
+* Add message authentication to hummingbird
+* Finish up implementation of RG16 hash function
+* Tie everything together in an actual library

+If there is anything you would like to see added please let me know.
+I plan on keeping code size down, but size can make way for good functional additions.

 ##Usage

 ###Hummingbird
-A is the pointer to the Initialization Vector
+A is the pointer to the 4 word Initialization Vector
-B is the pointer to the Key
+B is the pointer to the 8 word Key
 C is the pointer to the message
 and the length of the message is pushed to the stack
 You then JSR Encrypt to encrypt, and Decrypt to decrypt